MahnurA/Systems-Programming/README.md

 ## Architecture

-This client server model utilizes pipes, sockets and threads
+This client-server model utilizes pipes, sockets and threads.

 ## Server